 Fairly tragically, everyone knows that Molly is head-over-heels in love with Harry.
 For avarietyofreasons, this won't happen.
 After the events of Cold Days, though, Harry doesn't rule out the possibility due to the shifted power dynamics.

 More conventionally, everyone from Harry's family to his perennial Friendly Enemy can see that he and Murphy have feelings for each other.
-This is taken Up to Eleven in Skin Game, where literally everyone other than Harry himself can see it, including Harry's own subconscious.
+This is taken Up to 11 in Skin Game, where literally everyone other than Harry himself can see it, including Harry's own subconscious.
 More than one character refers to Murphy as Harry's girlfriend, to his consternation.
 Nicodemus even counts on this as part of his Batman Gambit to manipulate Murphy.
+They've even admitted to each other on occasion, but always convinced themselves that it would never work.

 Margaret de Noram: Don't you see it?
 It's plain as rocks to anyone else.
 You both sit in the same room trying so hard to ignore the other's presence that it's obvious you both want — no, need to talk to each other.